zk4/vimrc/readme.md

 - vim-easy-align
 - vim-gutentags
     - Auto generate tags.
 Since there is LSP .
 I don`t use that much.
 May disable this next time.
-- vim-sneak
-    - This is the future for navigation in files.
 - Colorizer
     - Not good enough.
 Terminal only has 256 color.

 - vim-textobj-python
 - vim-textobj-user
     - well, if you want do vif in python. this plugin does the job.

-- gruvbox
-- vim-monokai
-    - just the colorscheme

 - vim-dispatch
     - async job manager.Well, not that useful.